A guide to private renting in the UK: tenants’ rights in 2024

 Can the landlord increase my rent?

 If you compare against similar properties in the area and find there’s a discrepancy, you can challenge the unfair rent increase.
-An increase must be agreed upon, so if you don’t agree to it, the next step is to apply for a tribunal.
+A proposed rent increase amount must be agreed upon, so if you don’t agree to it, the next step is to apply for a tribunal.
 It’s free to apply and involves filling out a Rents 1 form and waiting for a decision.

 Moving out: how to get your deposit back